Harrison County 4-H

 Across the globe, 4-H is world leader in developing youths to become productive citizens and catalysts for positive change to meet the needs of a diverse and changing society.
 Through a focus on the four “Hs” of head, heart, hands and health, participating youths will learn to develop life skills and knowledge, build self-esteem and positive values, become more active citizens through service and adopt healthy habits.

 First organized in 1912, West Virginia 4-H has more than a century of experience in youth development.
 While 4-H programs of the past have focused on agriculture and farming, today’s 4-H programs are more diverse, exposing kids to concepts in science, engineering, technology, citizenship and healthy lifestyles through summer learning activities, camps and leadership experiences.
-Club members may also learn about higher education opportunities and even be eligible for scholarships offered by the WVU Extension Service.
+Club members may also learn about higher education opportunities and even be eligible for scholarships offered by WVU Extension.

 Anyone between the ages of 9 and 21 can join 4-H with a parent or guardian’s permission.
 Younger kids, ages 5–7, who are interested in the practices of 4-H can start in the Cloverbud program, which focuses more on fun and social activities that set the stage for future learning.